amaurydelille/ml-dl/attention-is-all-you-need/README.md

 I have tried to make my code as clean and commented as possible, but it still might seems a bit messy.

-My hand-written notes can be found as "attention-is-all-you-need-notes.pdf" in the repo.
+My hand-written notes can be found as _attention-is-all-you-need-notes.pdf_ in the repo.
 Don't hesitate to open issues if you find any error in my calculations.